nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 | Wavelength (nm) | 0                 | 380               | 760                | 790               |
 | RGB Hex Value   | 0x000000          | 0x610061          | 0x8D0000           | 0x000000          |

+### Red vs Green
+The typical red color has a wavelength of 650 nm and corresponds to the RGB hex number 0xFF0000.
+The typical green color has a wavelength of 540 nm and corresponds to the RGB hex number 0x81FF00.
+Red meets green at $\approx$ 580 nm wavelength and hex 0xFFFF00.
+This color is closer to a bright yellow, and is not very close to either green or red.
+The red and green hex values are different enough such that the color sensor will be able to distinguish between them.

+### Blue vs Black
+Black corresponds to very low and high wavelengths and hex values close to 0x000000.
+Blue is centered at 450 nm and 0x0046FF in hex.
+Blue has a wide enough range such that the color sensor will be able to distinguish between blue and not blue.

 ### Color sensor analysis for green versus red and black versus blue